spine-tools/Spine-Database-API/docs/source/tutorial.rst

 Retrieving data
 ---------------

-To retrieve data from the DB, we use :meth:`~.DatabaseMapping.get_item`.
+To retrieve data from the DB (and the in-memory mapping), we use :meth:`~.DatabaseMapping.get_item`.
 For example, let's find one of the entities we inserted above::

     felix = db_map.get_item("entity", class_name="cat", name="Felix")